-The Teachers Institute is a professional learning program for PreK–12 educators who want to understand the social, economic, and cultural forces that shape classrooms and the communities around them.
+The Teachers Institute is a professional learning program for PreK–12 educators seeking to understand the social, economic, and cultural forces shaping classrooms and the communities around them.
 Instead of treating race, class, gender, or sexuality as categories to manage, fellows examine these constructs as symptoms of social disconnection.
-Through mentoring, seminars in social theory, public symposia with leading thinkers in the arts, humanities, and sciences, and a strong online resource community, fellows study the art and science of human connection as the foundation of teaching and learning.
+Through mentoring, seminars in social theory, public symposia featuring leading thinkers in the arts, humanities, and sciences, and a robust online community, fellows study the art and science of human connection as the foundation of teaching and learning.

 Writer Ta-Nehisi Coates and social cognitive neuroscientist Matthew Lieberman in conversation during the Teachers Institute symposium: "Is Racism the Neural Adversary of the Social Mind?"